showell/boolean-py-export-example/readme.md

 This is a very small example of using the [boolean.py](https://github.com/bastikr/boolean.py) library to simplify boolean expressions.

-The library allows you to construct a boolean expression like so:
+Their library allows me to construct a boolean expression like so:

 <pre>
 (~w) & (z | (x & y & (~z)) | (~y | z))
 </pre>

-And then it simplifies it:
+And then the library simplifies it as this (super cool!):

 <pre>
 ~w&(x|~y|z)